Royal Montenegrin Army: Invasion of Montenegro and the capture of the army

+Montenegrin soldiers leaving home to fight in mount Lovćen.

 The Montenegrin army expanded its personnel to 50,000 men for a possible Austro-Hungarian or Bulgarian invasion.
 King Nicholas fled the country and ceded all his power to Janko Vukotić as Chief of Staff of the Montenegrin High Command.
 Austria-Hungary planned the invasion of Montenegro in early January 1916, and it began on January 5, 1916, with 100,000 Austro-Hungarian troops against 50,000 Montenegrins.
 The Austro-Hungarians outnumbered the Montenegrins, thus initiating the Montenegrin military campaign.
 The Montenegrin army was supported by the Serbian army, which was retreating to Serbia after the invasion, and by French artillery.
 The Austro-Hungarians started off on the wrong foot, attempting to take the village of Mojkovac with 20,000 men, initiating the Battle of the same name, in which they were defeated by 6,500 Montenegrins, meaning the Austro-Hungarians outnumbered the Montenegrins at least four times as many.
 The Montenegrin army won the first battle on its territory, with the Battle of Mojkovac being a Montenegrin battle with fewer casualties than in previous battles, with 200 dead and fewer than 700 wounded.
 The Montenegrin army won the Battle of Mojkovac, but due to its small size, they were unable to push back the Austro-Hungarian army, capturing Cetinje within a week and the entire country within two weeks, along with Shkodër.
 The Montenegrin army, along with its leader, Janko Vukotić, was imprisoned until the end of the war.